ZuieS/Sass-mixins-helper/README.md

 # Sass-mixins-helper
-This is scss project to help you create functions to use in your project.
+This is scss project to help you create mixin and other scss functions to use in your project.